pkmn/engine/src/lib/gen1/README.md

 - **`Pokemon`**: 5× stats (`50`) + 4× move slot (`60`) + HP (`10`) + status (`4`) + species (`8`) +
   level (`7`)
-  - position does not need to be stored as the party can always be rearranged as switches occur
   - `type` can be computed from the base `Species` information
 - **`ActivePokemon`**: 5× stats (`50`) + 4× move slot (`60`) + 6× boosts (`24`) + volatile data
   (`29`) + volatiles (`18`) + species (`8`) + types (`8`) + disabled (`5`)